UNITY-Physics/fw-ghostStats/README.md

 ## Container

 Recipes for building Docker and singularity/apptainer are provided here (`Dockerfile` and `apptainer.def`).
-After building this you will have the full